From: World Economic Forum

 Positive emotions also have a direct impact on the body.
 One convincing study demonstrated that positive emotions can “undo” the negative consequences of experiencing unpleasant physical symptoms associated with emotions such as stress or anxiety.
 In this study, participants’ baseline heart rates were measured before they were manipulated into an anxious state by being asked to prepare a speech on an unknown topic.

-Read the whole story: World Economic ForumMore of our Members in the Media >
+Read the whole story (subscription may be required): World Economic ForumMore of our Members in the Media >